YacJack/LOL_Mid_Bot_Comparison/README.md

 | bot        |  1.58313 |   6.46181 |    12.1394 |    16.6667 |    21.7143 |       26.5 |
 | mid        |  1.49315 |   6.56433 |    12.1958 |    16.8605 |    21.2308 |       26.5 |

+This is a pivot table for position and DR. From this table, we do not observe a significant difference between bot and mid lane players.

 | position   |   [0, 5) |
 |:-----------|---------:|
 | bot        |  1.30037 |
 | mid        |  1.33882 |

+This is a pivot table for position and damage per gold.
+From this table, we observe a little advance of mid lane players on damage per gold compared to bot lane players.

 ---

 ## **Assessment of Missingness**